pebblecode/pebblecode.github.io/work/case-studies/c2c.md

 ## ------ Problem ------ ##
 problem-illustration: v2/digital.svg
 problem-title: The Problem
-problem-summary-lrg: c2c positioned workers around their platforms analysing problems as they arose.
+problem-summary-lrg: c2c workers toured their platforms recording problems as they arose.
 problem-summary: This pen-and-paper method required an extra step to relay feedback to engineers, delaying repairs and leaving everyone unsatisfied.